harvard-dce/zoom-recording-ingester/README.md

 Enter API endpoint at https://developer.zoom.us/me/.
 Enable recording completed push notifications at https://zoom.us/account/setting?tab=recording.

+## Using a default test series in Opencast

+The uploader function that performs the Opencast ingest requires there to be a mapping from the zoom meeting id to an Opencast series id.
+This mapping can be created manually via the Opencast API UI:

+1. go to the Opencast welcome screen: \[hostname\]/welcome.html
+1. click the "Docs" link for the **DCE Other Publications** service
+1. scroll to the bottom to the "POST /series/setreference" method and reveal the testing form
+1. Enter "ZOOM" for the `originHost`, the zoom meeting number for `originCourseId` and the target Opencast series id for `seriesId` and click Submit

+If there is no series id mapped for a particular zoom meeting the uploader function will log a message to that effect and return.
+During testing/development, this can be overridden by setting the `DEFAULT_SERIES_ID` in the lambda function's environment.
+Just set that to whatever test series you want to use and all unmapped meetings will be ingested to that series.

 ## Stack-related commands

 This project uses the `invoke` python library to provide a simple task cli.
 Run `invoke -l`